 Read Part 1: Be Kind to Yourself: Illness & Exercise

 (Infographic Credit: http://www.precisionnutrition.com)

-Want to take these tips everywhere? for a fully printable version of this infographic.
+Want to take these tips everywhere?
+Enter you info for a fully printable version of this infographic.

 Need help?
 Have questions?
 I’m here to make it easier.
 If you have questions, then let’s connect.
 Book yourself a pressure-free, 20-minute Fitness Breakthrough session.
 I will help figure out what you need in order to become stronger and healthier version of yourself.